 Structure and Terms of the P-FAR Committee:

-- Faculty with a joint appointment or administrative responsibilities in another campus unit may add feed-back from that campus unit as part of the P-FAR package (amendment approved 11/24/2014 Faculty meeting)
+- Faculty with a joint appointment or administrative responsibilities in another campus unit may add feed-back from that campus unit as part of the P-FAR package

-- If P-FAR committee feels that their collective expertise is not sufficient to assess a particular dossier, the committee can solicit additional input from another faculty member.
+- If the P-FAR committee feels that their collective expertise is not sufficient to assess a particular dossier, the committee can solicit additional input from another faculty member.

 - Mid-January (Tuesday after MLK holiday) – All faculty submit their P-FAR report using Digital Measures